 2. Medical Review

-- If RMS determines a medical evaluation is required the user will be asked to submit the Respirator Medical Questionnaire directly to the East Alabama Occupational Medicine Clinic.
-The clinic will schedule an appointment with the user if any additional testing is needed.
+- If RMS determines a medical evaluation is required the user will receive the Respirator Medical Questionnaire from RMS to submit directly to an occupational physician.

 - Training is required for initial use and annually thereafter for all respirator users.
-Training can be completed here.
+Training will be provided by RMS via email once medical approval for respirator usage has been obtained.

 4. Fit Test